 Ohio State Wexner Medical Center Home Care is a partnership with Alternate Solutions Health Network, based in Kettering, Ohio, and ranked in the top 1% of home health agencies in the United States.
 A health care provider referral is required for these services.

-Our team of advanced immediate home care nurses and physician assistants from DispatchHealth is specially trained in emergency medicine and is able to test and treat everything an urgent care center can, on the same day you call, in the comfort of your own home.
+Our team of in-home urgent care nurse practitioners and physician assistants from our partner, DispatchHealth, are able to test and treat everything an urgent care center can, on the same day you call, in the comfort of your own home.
 This includes testing and treating COVID-19 symptoms, flu, strep, mono and a wide array of non-life-threatening medical conditions in patients 3 months and older.

 We’re open seven days a week, including holidays, from 8 a.m to 10 p.m., and can typically have a care team at your house within one or two hours of your call.
 Response times may vary depending on the number of visits we have scheduled that day.
 When you call, we can give you an approximate arrival time.

-Bridge care services, provided by our DispatchHealth partner, are available for patients who are identified at their time of hospital discharge as needing follow-up care and other services within three days of discharge to avoid the risk of returning to the hospital.
+Post-discharge care, provided by our DispatchHealth partner, is available for patients who are identified at their time of hospital discharge as needing follow-up care and other services within three days of discharge to avoid the risk of returning to the hospital.

-If you qualify for bridge services, we’ll arrange for a nurse to visit within 24-72 hours of you leaving the hospital.
+If you qualify for post-discharge care, we’ll arrange for an advanced practice provider to visit within 24-72 hours of you leaving the hospital.
 During this visit, we’ll evaluate your progress, help you manage any recovery issues and adjust your medications if necessary.
-We can also help you arrange for meal and transportation services if you need them as you recover, and advise you on fall risks and safety in your home.
+We can help advise you on fall risks and safety in your home.
 We can also help you schedule follow-up appointments and refer you to other specialists if required.

 A referral is required from a hospital health care provider or discharge coordinator to receive these services.